Getting recognition

 This document can then be shared with potential employers to set yourself apart from the crowd and gain the job you want when you graduate.

-To record Community Volunteering on your HEAR you must have completed at least 30 hours of volunteering in the local community or with an external charitable, voluntary or community organisation.
-You must then complete a Volunteering Log and submit it to the Volunteering Co-ordinator at volunteering (@gold.ac.uk) by the end of April.
+To receive the Community Volunteering Award on your HEAR you must have completed at least 30 hours of volunteering with an external charitable, voluntary or community organisation.
+If you complete over 50 hours of volunteering, you will be eligible to receive the Community Volunteering Plus Award.

 The Gold Award